CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/profile.rst

 Profile Page
 ============

-The profile page gets the user access to account management and is where :ref:`team numbers are assigned to a season pass`.
+The profile page gets the user access to account management and is where :ref:`team numbers are assigned to a season pass <docs/licensing/team-licensing:Attaching a Team Number to Season Pass>`.
 This can be accessed by clicking the profile icon in the left-side menu.

 .. image:: images/highlighting-profile-page-icon.png
    :alt: Picture pointing at profile page icon in Phoenix Tuner